 - Every research student will take part in an individualised assessment of their research training needs with their supervisor(s) at the commencement of their postgraduate research studies.
 Research students will also be required to take part in a postgraduate student research training programme which addresses research/generic/transferable skills and may include a range of compulsory and optional elements, the former as determined by the Faculty Graduate School directorate or the Accredited Institution.

-- The Faculty Graduate School directorate/ERDC may at any time review the progress of an individual research student.
-If this is unsatisfactory and if, after due warning, there is insufficient improvement, the Faculty Programmes Committee/ERDC may recommend termination of candidature to Senate.
+- Every research student will be required to undertake Progression Reviews at fixed points during the course of their candidature.
+If, following a second attempt at a Progression Review, progress is deemed unsatisfactory, the Faculty Programmes Committee/ERDC1 may recommend termination of candidature to Senate.
+The Faculty Graduate School directorate/ERDC1 may also at any other time review the progress of an individual research student.
+If this is unsatisfactory and if, after due warning, there is insufficient improvement, the Faculty Programmes Committee/ERDC1 may recommend termination of candidature to Senate.
 The research student may appeal against the decision by using the procedure set out in Section IV: Regulations Governing Academic Appeals by Students.

 - The duration of MPhil, PhD and DBA research courses is set out in (a) to (d) below; these paragraphs should be read in conjunction with Regulations 18 to 26.